The following article is being reproduced on our site with the kind permission of the American Racing Pigeon Union

 A library's noise level is 35 dB, while conversational speech is 60-70 dB at a distance of three feet.
 This is why the librarian always shushes you.
 A business office with computers, copy machines and movement of people makes around 65 dB of sound.
 Average street traffic is 85 dB, while a rock band howls at 110 dB, more than Niagara falls at 80-90 dB, but still less than a jet aircraft at take off which generates 125 dB at 100 meters distance.

 Where do pigeon fit into the scheme?
 At the Terracon test sites, noise was measured in lofts 2,000, 600, 200, and 100 birds.
 Surprisingly, the 600 bird loft was louder than the 2,000 bird loft, but just barely.
 These sites recorded 59.2 dB and 61.1 dB respectively.
-The 200 bird loft made 54.7 dB of noise while the 100 bird loft, probably the most common size for Am
+The 200 bird loft made 54.7 dB of noise while the 100 bird loft, probably the most common size for American fanciers at the peak of population, recorded 52.9 dB.
+These readings were taken INSIDE THE LOFTS.

 Therefore, INSIDE a 100 pigeon loft, it is about as noisy as people speaking in conversational tones.
 Actually a bit less, because normal speech is about 60-70 dB.
 Common sense dictates that at 20, 30 or 40 feet distance, the noise levels would be commensurately less.
 It would seem that the noise level of site, then, would not be at a level that could be considered a nuisance, since it is at a lower level than normal conversation.